 - Zebra grass (ornamental grass)

-- Rainbow (perennial)
+- Lewisia (perennial)

-The plan calls for three loose rows of perennials.
-Bluebeard, a tall plant (and, technically, a shrub, but often treated as a perennial), will dominate the back row, where it will not obscure shorter plants (the back row would be the one up against a fence or a house wall.
-Punctuate the whole ensemble as a focal point, is a tall ornamental grass, such as maiden grass.
+- Back row: Bluebeard, which is a tall plant (and, technically, a shrub, but often treated as a perennial), can dominate the back row, where it will not obscure shorter plants.
+The back row would be the one up against a fence or a house wall.
+Punctuate the whole ensemble with a focal point created by a tall ornamental grass, such as maiden grass.

 - Middle row: Stagger drought-resistant perennials of intermediate heights, such as Moonbeam coreopsis, coneflowers, and 'Autumn Joy' sedum.